1oki/report-constructor/README.md

-# Vehicle Report Application
+# Vehicle Issues Report Application

-Vehicle Report Application is a web application designed to create and manage reports on vehicle conditions.
+Vehicle Issues Report Application is a web application designed to create and manage reports on vehicle conditions.
 Users can add data, view it in a table, edit, and save entries.
 The project utilizes React, TypeScript, and Zustand for state management, and it includes an export feature to save reports in .xlsx format.

 ## Table of Contents